Adventures in Flight

 Did You Know?

-You can experience Orville and Wilbur’s pursuit of man’s dream to flying in the Adventures in Flight gallery.
-Experiment with a hands-on model of the Bishop’s Toy Flyer, a working model of the Wrights’ Wind Tunnel and more!
-See how the little bicycle shop in Ohio led to man taking to the skies.
+You can explore Orville and Wilbur’s pursuit of man’s dream to flying in the Adventures in Flight gallery.
+Learn how the little bicycle shop in Ohio led to man taking to the skies.

 Air Power Over Hampton Roads